About the workshop

 • Developing communication strategies, including gathering intelligence from research, websites and the media to make your strategy comprehensive

-• Understand the importance of producing your own high-quality video and picture proof points to counter fake news.
+• Understand the importance if producing your own high-quality video and picture proof points to counter fake news.

 How participants will benefit

 The workshop will:

-• Develop your media and communication skills so you can stay focused on the important role of monitoring and responding to what concerns the public
+• Develop your media and communication skills so that you can stay focused on the important role of monitoring and responding to what concerns the public

 • Raise awareness of the importance of risk communication planning in developing policy and operational strategies and provide practical experience of designing strategies both to pre-empt crises and deal with them when they happen